 Typical pitfalls

-If the store went down after a modifier
+If the store crashes after a modifier

-When OCMOD isn't the best choice
+For whom OCMOD is not the best choice

 Checklist: writing and installing a modifier